mulle-sde/mulle-sde/README.md

 $ ./build/hello
 ```

 Monitor the filesystem for new, deleted or modified source files.
-Then update project files and rebuild or retest:
+Then update some of your source or project files. **mulle-sde** will rebuild your project automatically:

 ```
 $ mulle-sde monitor